chandana105/vidInteract/README.md

   - collapsing of sidebar (APP slice)
   - setup react router
   - navigating to watch page by clicking on particualar video card
+  - making AD card using the concept of HOC

 - ## WATCH PAGE
   - Divided page into grid for video playing and suggestions.